-- The individual will never face any financial problem in his life.
+- The individual will never face any financial problems in his life.
 This puja will also remove the ill effects of the Grah Dosh.

-- It will also improve the communication skill of the individual and gives good outcome for business.
+- It will also improve the communication skill of the individual and gives a good outcome for the business.

 When should I perform Laxmi Puja?

-Laxmi Puja should take place during Pradosh Kaal.
+- Laxmi Puja should take place during Pradosh Kaal.
 This period starts after sunset and lasts for approximately 2 hours and 24 minutes.

-One should perform the Laxmi Puja when Sthir Lagna prevails during the Pradosh Kaal.
+- One should perform the Laxmi Puja when Sthir Lagna prevails during the Pradosh Kaal.

 How to perform Laxmi Puja?